cryptomage/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-Mean and median values are higher after imputing missing data.
-The reason is
+Mean and median values are higher after filling the missing data.
+The reason is that missing values may affect the mean and median of the observations.
-that in the original data, there are some days with `steps` values `NA` for
-any `interval`.
-The total number of steps taken in such days are set to 0s by
-default.
-However, after replacing missing `steps` values with the mean `steps`
-of associated `interval` value, these 0 values are removed from the histogram
-of total number of steps taken each day.

 ## Are there differences in activity patterns between weekdays and weekends?
 First, let's find the day of the week for each measurement in the dataset.
 In